SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%209.JPG)

 	 If the current race is a multi-class race, the report will also show the class specific positions of all cars, beside their overall position in the race.
 In a multi-class race, the gaps shown in the first table will always be specific for the own class.

+	 Some basic data is shown in the header of the lap details as well.
+Important are here the ambient temperatures and the tyre pressure information.
+You can see the current hot pressures, recommend cold pressures (incl. a potential correction factor compared to the pressure setup at the beginning of the stint) and information about tyre pressure losses, if there are any.

   6. Details for a given pitstop